karenpayneoregon/karenpayneoregon.github.io/VS-Code/Validate-installation.md

 - Press <kbd>Ctrl</kbd> + <kbd>,</kbd>
 - Then when the setting window appears, type tort.
 Then validate there is a path for “Tortoise SVN: Tortoise SVNProc Exe Path” as shown in figure 1.
-  - If you don’t see this then Tortoise is not installed, **STOP** here and notify me.
+  - If you don’t see this then Tortoise is not installed, :x: **STOP** :x: here and notify me.
-  - If you see the setting but does not show C:\Program Files\TortoiseSVN\bin\Tortoise.exe, **STOP** here and notify me.
+  - If you see the setting but does not show C:\Program Files\TortoiseSVN\bin\Tortoise.exe, :x: **STOP** :x: here and notify me.
   - If you do see C:\Program Files\TortoiseSVN\bin\Tortoise.exe **this is right**.

 Next up, make sure these are installed.